Philippe Halsman: Life and work

 Halsman was born in Riga to a Jewish couple, Morduch (Maks) Halsman, a dentist, and Ita Grintuch, a grammar school principal.
 He studied electrical engineering in Dresden.

-In September 1928, 22-year-old Halsman was accused of his father's murder while they were on a hiking trip in the Austrian Tyrol, an area rife with antisemitism.
+In September 1928, 22-year-old Halsman was accused of his father's murder while they were on a hiking trip in Tyrol, Austria, an area rife with antisemitism.
 After a trial based on circumstantial evidence, he was sentenced to four years of prison.
 His family, friends and barristers worked for his release, getting support from Thomas Mann and various important European Jewish intellectuals including Sigmund Freud, Albert Einstein, Jakob Wassermann, Erich Fromm, Paul Painlevé, Heinrich Eduard Jacob and Rudolf Olden, who endorsed his innocence.
 Halsman spent two years in prison, where he contracted tuberculosis.
 His letters from prison were published as a book in 1930: Briefe aus der Haft an eine Freundin.
-He was pardoned by the President of Austria, Wilhelm Miklas, and released in October 1930.
+He was pardoned by Austrian president Wilhelm Miklas and was released in October 1930.

 Halsman left Austria for France, began contributing photographs to fashion magazines such as Vogue, and soon gained a reputation as one of the best portrait photographers in France, renowned for images that were sharp rather than in soft focus as was often used, and closely cropped.
 When France was invaded by Germany, Halsman fled to Marseille.
 He eventually managed to obtain a U.S. visa, aided by family friend Albert Einstein (whom he later famously photographed in 1947).

 Halsman had his first success in America when the cosmetics firm Elizabeth Arden used his image of model Constance Ford against the American flag in an advertising campaign for "Victory Red" lipstick.
 A year later, in 1942, he found work with Life magazine, photographing hat designs; a portrait of a model in a Lilly Daché hat was the first of his 101 covers for Life.

 Dalí Atomicus (1948) by Halsman in an unretouched version, showing the devices which held up the various props and missing the painting in the frame on the easel.